 Those seeking long-term careers in this field may want to advance into supervisory and administrative jobs.
 Such positions will require at least a bachelor's degree, and higher-level jobs are more accessible if one holds a master's degree in a subject like parks and recreation.
 Similar degree programs include sport and tourism, camp administration, and outdoor education.
 Students can also enroll in a recreation management course and take classes in leisure and recreation or program planning.

-The U.S. Bureau of Labor Statistics reported that recreation workers, which included camp counselors, made a mean yearly salary of $25,560 in May 2013.
-The majority of salaries for these workers landed between $16,990 and $38,890 the same year.
+The U.S. Bureau of Labor Statistics reported that recreation workers, which included camp counselors, made a median yearly salary of $22,620 in May 2014.
 Recreation work jobs were predicted to increase 14% from 2012-2022, which was average growth.